Seven Steps to Living Off-Campus

 Begin your search using the widest possible criteria...
 Narrow choices as you go!

 Step Six: It's Time to Begin the Search!

-- Take notes about each property that you see.
-Observe surroundings, professional manner of landlord, willingness to answer questions
+- Take notes about each property that you see; observe the surroundings, professional manner of the landlord, willingness to answer questions.

-- Investigate lighting, laundry services, utilities, locks, yardcare, decorating options, parking, guest privileges, and fire safety (two exits from building)
+- Investigate lighting, laundry services, utilities, locks, yard-care, decorating options, parking, guest privileges and fire safety (two exits from the building).

 - Leases are legally binding documents and should be read carefully before signing.
 Always put your lease in writing!